-As per Microsoft, Windows Autopilot is a collection of technologies used to set up and pre-configure new devices, getting them ready for productive use.
+As per Microsoft, Windows Autopilot is a collection of technologies used to set up and pre-configure new devices and prepare them for productive use.
 You can also use Windows Autopilot to reset, repurpose, and recover devices.
-This solution enables an IT department to achieve the above with little to no infrastructure to manage, with a process that’s easy and simple.
-In this post, we will discuss about device provision using Windows 10 Autopilot for Azure Active Directory (AAD) joined devices.
+This solution enables an IT department to achieve the above with little to no infrastructure to manage, and by following a process that is simple and easy to manage.

 - Configure Azure Active Directory Automatic Enrollment